Transfer of Credit from Other Institutions for Curriculum Policy

 Transfer of Credit from Other Institutions for Curriculum Procedures

 - Some courses with a technical or skill content may be denied acceptance.
 The College reserves the right to accept or reject credits.
 Courses not approved for transfer may be reconsidered by completing an Appeal Form with the Records and Registration Office.
 The Records and Registration Office will address the appeal with the appropriate Associate Dean.
 The Associate Dean will return the appeal outcome to the Records and Registration Office within five business days.
 The Associate Dean’s decision will be final.
 Some programs may require competencies for specific courses regardless of course age.
 (Please see particular program of study information.)
 The College will accept transfer credits only from accredited institutions or internationally accredited foreign colleges.
-Transcripts from foreign colleges must have English translations and equivalencies from World Evaluation Services to receive transfer credit at SCC.
+See number 6 below.

 - At least one-fourth of the credits required for a degree, diploma, or certificate must be earned from Stanly Community College.
 Students who re-enter the College after two continuous semester absences must do so under the current operating catalog.